 A Photographic History of the Southern Paiute Indians

-The book "The" People will be available early 2019 and will be celebrated
+The book "The" People is now available

 E. O. Beaman’s photography equipment, weighing roughly a thousand pounds, included a large camera, portable dark room, tripods and large, very fragile glass plates used to make photo negatives with the colodium wet-plate method.

 The oarsman, Jack Hillers, recently discharged from the U.S. Army as a sergeant, was interested in Beaman’s work and soon acted as his unofficial assistant.
 Beaman’s historic photographs were to become the first images ever taken of the Green and upper Colorado River.
 However, Beaman left the survey in January 1872, after a dispute with Powell in their winter camp in Kanab, Utah, and Powell put Hillers in charge of photography for the remainder of the expedition.